ltmorro/ltmorro.github.io/_posts/2018-05-14-welcome-to-my-site.markdown

 ---
 Hi!
 Thanks for visiting!
 Welcome to my personal website!

 My goal for this website is to create the amalgamation of everything I find interesting.
-From fascinating applications of computer science to
+From fascinating [applications][projects] of computer science to incredible displays of [mother nature][adventures], I hope to show you my view of this amazing world.

 From time to time, I hope to write some posts about little side projects I'm working on such as creating a raspberry pi garage door controller.
 I have no concrete plans, so this section will mostly be for fun.

+[adventures]: /adventures
+[projects]: /projects